Adolescence: Puberty in general

 Puberty is a period of several years in which rapid physical growth and psychological changes occur, culminating in sexual maturity.
-The average age of onset of puberty is at 11 for girls and 12 for boys.
+The average age of onset of puberty is 10–11 for girls and 11–12 for boys.
 Every person's individual timetable for puberty is influenced primarily by heredity, although environmental factors, such as diet and exercise, also exert some influences.
 These factors can also contribute to precocious and delayed puberty.

 Some of the most significant parts of pubertal development involve distinctive physiological changes in individuals' height, weight, body composition, and circulatory and respiratory systems.
 These changes are largely influenced by hormonal activity.
 Hormones play an organizational role, priming the body to behave in a certain way once puberty begins, and an active role, referring to changes in hormones during adolescence that trigger behavioral and physical changes.

 Puberty occurs through a long process and begins with a surge in hormone production, which in turn causes a number of physical changes.
 It is the stage of life characterized by the appearance and development of secondary sex characteristics (for example, a deeper voice and larger Adam's apple in boys, and development of breasts and more curved and prominent hips in girls) and a strong shift in hormonal balance towards an adult state.
 This is triggered by the pituitary gland, which secretes a surge of hormonal agents into the blood stream, initiating a chain reaction.
 The male and female gonads are thereby activated, which puts them into a state of rapid growth and development; the triggered gonads now commence mass production of hormones.
 The testes primarily release testosterone, and the ovaries predominantly dispense estrogen.
 The production of these hormones increases gradually until sexual maturation is met.
 Some boys may develop gynecomastia due to an imbalance of sex hormones, tissue responsiveness or obesity.

 Facial hair in males normally appears in a specific order during puberty: The first facial hair to appear tends to grow at the corners of the upper lip, typically between 14 and 17 years of age.
 It then spreads to form a moustache over the entire upper lip.
 This is followed by the appearance of hair on the upper part of the cheeks, and the area under the lower lip.
 The hair eventually spreads to the sides and lower border of the chin, and the rest of the lower face to form a full beard.
 As with most human biological processes, this specific order may vary among some individuals.
 Facial hair is often present in late adolescence, around ages 17 and 18, but may not appear until significantly later.
 Some men do not develop full facial hair for 10 years after puberty.
-Facial hair continues to get coarser, much darker and thicker for another 2–4 years after puberty.
+Facial hair continues to get coarser, much darker, and thicker for another 2–4 years after puberty.